In firm conditions, Masters in November a distant memory

 Fred Couples, who played his first Masters in 1983 and is competing for the 36th time, played a practice round Wednesday with Rory McIlroy.

-”Rory said it five times: `Have you ever seen the greens like this on Wednesday?’
-And five times in a row I said, `No,”’ Couple said. ”He was laughing.
+“Rory said it five times: ‘Have you ever seen the greens like this on Wednesday?’
+And five times in a row I said, ‘No,’” Couples said.
+“He was laughing.
 So I think if it stays like this, come even Friday, Saturday, Sunday, I mean, honestly, a 70 or 71 will be a heck of a score.”

 A score like that would have meant getting lapped in November, when the Masters had to take an autumn date after it was postponed because of the COVID-19 pandemic.